Questions Everyone Needs Answers For

 It’s true that when speaking to close family we tend not to project our voice deliberately, or just start talking when there is background noise or they are in another room.
 However, in our experience, it is also because one party has ‘selective hearing loss’ – this does not mean that they hear only what they want to!
 It means that selective high frequency nerve cells are damaged which leads to a lack of clarity.
 Hence hearing only part of the word or guessing the wrong meaning.
 A free hearing test will reveal all!

 How much do they cost? - Click for Answer

-We offer a range of instruments from about R6000 each to R17000 each.
-They all have different features and options depending on your needs, however all of them will give you back your hearing.
-Advanced aids tend to have more setting options and a very natural sound quality, as well as being better in background noise.
+We offer a range of instruments from about R9000 each to R35000 each.
+They all have different features and options depending on your needs, however all of them will achieve clinical targets and give you back your hearing.
+Advanced aids tend to have more setting options, use environmental classifiers, AI and have a very natural sound quality, as well as being better in background noise.
 However, there is a limit to how much you should pay for an ‘advanced aid’.
-Just because it costs a fortune it does not mean that it will perform better than an advanced, proven, mid-priced product.
-We offer a free real life trial so that you can measure the benefits for yourself.
+Just because it costs a fortune (e.g. over R100,000.00 per set) it does not necessarily mean that it will perform better than an advanced, proven, mid-priced product using the very latest technology.
+We offer a real-life trial so that you can measure the benefits for yourself.

 Sometimes I take my hearing aids out and I can hear fine.
 Has my hearing loss gone? - Click for Answer

 Hearing loss of the nerves in the cochlea is permanent.
 But your brain (we hear with the brain) has revived its understanding of sound by wearing the aids.
 When you take it out, brain can temporarily remember the fine “cues” to which it is now accustomed, so you feel the hearing loss has improved.
 But if you were to stop wearing the aids, brain would lose the subtle elements in speech, again.